kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 but has not been bound to the PVC by the controller yet).
 2. Check if Storage Class of the PVC is in record of its storageClass map.
 If not, return error.
-3. Check if the class is available for dynamic provisioning (i.e. has an input of `storageSources`).
+3. Check if the class is available for dynamic provisioning (i.e. has an input of `volumeGroup`).
 If not, return error.
-4. Check if there is a VG under the class, whose `Free Size` can satisfy the capacity requested in the PVC.
-If not, return error; otherwise, choose a VG for provisioning.
+4. Check if `Free Size` of the VG under the class can satisfy the capacity requested in the PVC.
+If not, return error.
-5. Create `logical volume (LV)` object in the chosen VG.
+5. Create `logical volume (LV)` object in the VG.
-6. Initialize its file system with `mkfs`.
-FsType and other potential options for FS creation can be specified in StorageClass as Parameters
-7. Create a PV API object that is pre-bound to the PVC, and the path of local storage in the PV is the path of the LV created above.
+6. Create a PV API object that is pre-bound to the PVC, and the path of local storage in the PV should be the path of the LV created above.

 ##### Cleanup after Release

 Currently we already have a component `deleter` to cleanup volumes/PVs of static local volume, detail cleanup actions are managed via custom scripts/binaries that specified in `blockCleanerCommand`.

-The behavior is extensible enough to support cleanup task of provsioned volumes too.
-So nothing new will be introduced here in the provisioner, but the difference lies in the cleanup script/binary itself.

-Existing script `quick_reset.sh` calls `mkfs -F` and `wipefs` to cleanup a block, For dynamic privisioned volumes, the logical volume in LVM also need to be deleted after that.
+Existing script `quick_reset.sh` calls `mkfs -F` and `wipefs` to cleanup a block.
+In addition to that, a hook named `volumeDeleteFunc` will be added into `deleter`, and for dynamic privisioned volumes, the deleting process should be:
+1. Call scripts/binaries in `blockCleanerCommand` to clean up data in the volume.
+2. Call `volumeDeleteFunc` to recycle the volume behind the PV (e.g. delete the LV for lvm).
+3. Delete the PV object.

 ##### Expansion of LocalVolumeSource

 Currently, the path in `LocalVolumeSource` must be a directory.
 Thus, for dynamic provisioned volumes, the provisioner need to mount the LV to a host path first, to allow kubelet for another mount.
-It increases the probability of failure to mount twice.
+It increases the complexity of the plugin.

-Therefore, new field `Type` will be introduced into `LocalVolumeSource`, to support both directory and block as a source of mount:
+Therefore, in-tree local storage plugin will be updated to support both directory and block as a source of mount.
+The mount process would be:
+1. Detect if given path in volumeSource is mounted or not, if mounted, continue to work in the existing way.
+2. If not, Check if global path `{pluginDir}/mounts/{volumeID}` exists. and create the directory if not.
+3. Check if the global path is of mount point, if not, mount given path to the global path.
+4. Manage `mkfs` for the global path if it is newly created or mounted.
+5. Mount the global path to the path in pods.

+New field `FSType` will be added in `LocalVolumeSource` to support `mkfs` in the mounter.

 ```
 type LocalVolumeSource struct {